pollend/ChapmanBarExam/README.md

 #### workspace

-this allows the php instance to be accessed through bash. i.e running console commands for symfony and installing composer depdencies for PHP.
+this allows the php instance to be accessed through bash. i.e running console commands for symfony and installing composer dependencies for PHP.
 ```
 docker-compose exec php bash
 ```